 VA Nebraska-Western Iowa Health Care System

-Established in 2005, the PGY1 residency program offers a well-rounded clinical pharmacy experience that focuses on ambulatory care and the geriatrics in the long-term care setting.
+Established in 2005, the PGY1 residency program offers residents a well-rounded clinical pharmacy experience in an ambulatory care and geriatric setting.
 Throughout the course of this one-year program, residents will further develop their skills in drug information, pharmacy administration, time management, organizational skills, as well as polish verbal and written communication skills.
 In addition to the robust ambulatory care and geriatrics experience, residents will have many opportunities to precept pharmacy students which will foster the transition from pharmacy student to clinical pharmacist or instructor.
-In addition, residents will be responsible for providing education to patients, nurses, pharmacists and other health care providers.
+Residents will be responsible for providing education to patients, nurses, pharmacists and other health care providers.
 PGY1 residents may apply for early commitment to the PGY2 Ambulatory Care program at the Grand Island VA.

 PGY2 residents will longitudinally manage complex patients in a consistent primary care clinic and will develop advanced skill in the management of hyperlipidemia, diabetes, hypertension, tobacco cessation, chronic pain, congestive heart failure and mental health.
 PGY2 residents develop effective patient relationships and see the results of their interventions as they follow up with the same patients throughout the year.